Stage Management Major

 - Script Analysis

-For a comprehensive list of program requirements and course descriptions, see the B.F.A. program guide and Conservatory of Performing Arts course descriptions.
+For a comprehensive list of program requirements and course descriptions, see the B.F.A. program guides at the top of the page and the Conservatory of Performing Arts course descriptions.

 Stage Management Careers